kevinpinscoe/discrete_io_linux/README.md

 ## Applications

-There are many applications such sensing of water is present above a certain line such as in a basement.
+There are many applications such as sensing of water is present above a certain line such as in a basement.
 It can be used in Ham Radio to sense when a antenna rotor is past a certain point or at a stop.
 A switch can be made to sense when an analog action such as humidity has reached a certain point and turns of a switch for a specified action.
-And of course a discrete can be used in a property alarm to detect a open door or a broken glass which would then raise an alarm.
+And of course a discrete can be used in a property alarm to detect an open door or a broken window which would then raise an alarm.

 ## Why discrete?

 Another type of computer input would be analog.
 An analog input would have a value to it such as a temperature reading or a water level.
-While this value would be vary useful it may be too complex and more expensive to provide both in the interface and in the measuring device.
-Discrete provides an economical way of signaling when a simple solution is required.
+While this value would be vary useful it may be too complex and more expensive to provide values both in the interface and in the measuring device.
+Discrete provides an economical way of signaling when a simple solution or single state is required.

 ## Why Linux?